2018 application to join the College of Public Health's Policy Fellow program.

 - Participate in efforts to better educate community members and governmental leaders on the importance of research

-- Participate in a College wide “Presentation Series” that showcases achievements and lessons learned upon completion of the program
+- Participate in a College-wide “Spotlight Series” presentation that showcases achievements and lessons learned upon completion of the program

 - Develop and implement dissemination plans

-Applications are available and policy fellow’s will be selected in early September.
-The planning and learning series occurs in the fall semester and project implementation continues through Spring semester.
-The policy fellows will have through the summer semester to complete work on policy documents.
+Applications are available in the summer, and Policy Fellows will be selected in September.
+Typically, planning and learning occur in the Fall semester, and project implementation continues through Spring semester.
+The Policy Fellows have through the summer to complete work on policy documents.